uf-mil/mil/docs/development/contributing.md

 **Ubuntu**

-First clone the upstream (MIL's fork) version of the repo:
+First clone the upstream (MIL's fork) version of the repo.
+It is recommended that you first create a catkin workspace and clone it into the `src` or that workspace.

+`mkdir -p ~/catkin_ws/src && cd ~/catkin_ws/src`

+Then clone the repo, being sure to pull submodules as well:

 `git clone --recursive https://github.com/uf-mil/mil.git`